hzh0509/EasyHomePage/contents/introduce.md

 * Do not watch while fighting monsters
 * Always open for exploration

-Adventurer, may this journey lead us starward!
+Traveler, may this journey lead us starward!